Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Vendor landscape optimized (often 20-30% cost savings)

-• Employees sensitized (not just through boring e-learnings)
+• Employees made aware (not just through boring e-learning modules)

 • Security incidents reduced by 40-60%